 Despite their risks, family loans do have some attractive qualities.

-For the Borrower:
+Benefits for the Borrower:

-For the Lender:
+Benefits for the Lender:

 • It can feel rewarding to help out a family member in need, particularly if they’re putting the money toward a major life goal like homeownership.